-This is where the NIST and SANS frameworks diverge, however the steps included are still identical.
-For ease, we’ve kept this to the NIST, single step model.
+This is where the NIST and SANS frameworks diverge, however, the steps included are still identical.
+For ease, we’ve kept this to the NIST, single-step model.

 Containment, as the name suggests, is all about containing the threat before it has the chance to spread.
 Early detection (through protection software) is a critical part of containment.
-Understanding where the threat came from and how big it is allowing you to better contain the threat through a patch at the threat’s entry point.
+Understanding where the threat came from and how big it is allows you to better contain the threat through a patch at the threat’s entry point.

 Eradication is all about removing the threat as quickly as possible.
 Depending on how well you managed the first stage of containment, eradication can involve removing the threat from one or multiple systems.